huichen/etcd_docker/README.md

   Client url has the format *ip:port*.
 Upon a successful running, this peer's client url will be shown at the end.

   Repeat step 2 to add as many peers as possible to the cluster.
+Prefer to have at least three peers.

 3. Test the cluster